 Action Plan for CS Education.
 On May 3, 2018, the Board of Education approved the adoption of

-CS standards.
-The adoption of standards is the first step in a multi-year effort toward providing computer science opportunities for all K-12 students by 2022.
-You can follow Hawaii’s conversation about Computer Science education with the hashtag
+CS standards — this is the first step in a multi-year effort toward providing computer science opportunities for all K-12 students by 2022.
+On June 21, Gov. David Ige signed into law

 What is CS?